Writing & Reading Support (for Undergraduates)

 Dates Offered:

-TL;DR: Introductions & Thesis Statements
+TL;DR: Introductions & Thesis Statements (Time Adjusted)

 This 30 to 40 minute workshop will focus on the purpose, or function, of introductions.
 We will look at such elements of an introduction as: hooking the audience, establishing the range and relevance of the topic, establishing the purpose of the text, and writing a thesis statement.
 NOTE: Attendees should feel free to bring specific questions and/or drafts to the workshop.